Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-And if you were assigned female at birth (AFAB), you’re more likely to find yourself in this situation.
+And if you're female, you’re more likely to find yourself in this situation.

 “Females are hospitalized for asthma twice as frequently as males, and their mortality is twice as high,” says pulmonologist Neha Solanki, MD.